rrobbes/EngineeringOfMobileSystems/lec2-JS-ES6/README.md

 Due to its history, Javascript has some strange behavior.

+### Primitives

+Javascript has a handful of primitive types, which do not have associated methods.
+- undefined: for just declared variables with no value, or argument that don't have values
+- null: an initialized variable, with an intentionally non-existent value
+- boolean: true or false
+- string: a sequence of characters
+- number: a double-precision 64 bit floating point number.
+No specific type for integer (`2` is a number).
+- bigint: an arbitrary large integer. `2n` is `2` as a bigint.
+- symbol: a unique and immutable value, usable as a key for objects

-### Prototypes
+### Objects and Prototypes
 Since it is influenced by Self, Javascript is a prototype-based OO language.
 Prototype-based OO languages don't have classes.
 Instead, a "prototype" can be cloned in order to create a new object similar to the previous one.
-The new object can then be modified to add new behaviour.
+The new object can then be modified to add new behaviour, by (even dynamically) adding new properties.
 While a prototype-based system can emulate classes (and vice-versa), it's not very convenient.
 In ES6, it is also possible to create classes.

+Object in Javascript are collections of properties, each with a key and a value.
+Since JS objects can have new properties, they can be used as hashmaps.
+ES6 also supports dedicated Maps, which have better performance.
+Objects can be declared in the following manner: `{key: 'value', key2: 32, key3: {nestedObject: {moreNesting: 'enoughNesting'}}}`.

+Arrays are Objects that support integer-based indexing.
+They can be declared like so: `[1, 2, 3]`.

 ### Type conversions
 Javascript is dynamically typed, and is very "forgiving" of mistakes.
 This makes sense in the context of short programs being written by non-programmers.
 But for larger programs, it makes it very easy to introduce bugs.
 In particular, Javascript implicitly converts objects of different types so that they are compatible with each other.
 But the results are not always (or often) as one would expect.
 Try to guess the results of these expressions: